Electric Vehicle Insurance: Costs, Coverage & Best Companies in 2026

 Higher Vehicle Values

-Electric vehicles typically carry higher purchase prices than comparable gas-powered models.
-Since insurance premiums are calculated based on vehicle replacement costs, the elevated sticker prices of EVs directly translate to higher insurance rates.
-Popular models like the Tesla Model Y and Ford Mustang Mach-E command premium prices that place them in higher insurance brackets, similar to how comprehensive car insurance costs scale with vehicle value.
+EVs typically carry higher purchase prices than comparable gas-powered models.
+Since insurance premiums are calculated based on vehicle replacement costs, elevated sticker prices translate directly to higher insurance rates — similar to how full coverage car insurance costs scale with vehicle value.

 Trusted by Thousands